In our mechanism, a fundamental boson comprises two waves, each wave operating in one basis axis.

 We say that propagation is proportional to phase, and it is usually sufficient to say that is proportional to time or to distance in most cases.
 The exceptions are trivial cases where sufficient solutions can be obtained without reference to external components.
 We'll be directing further study to this aspect, in case it yields some information about 'phase changes' at low vacuum density and small scale.
 [More...]

-We make a clearer and more specific distinction than standard theories, between virtual and real particles.
-In this mechanism, the boson is virtual; it has no position, and propagates information by exciting the fields and collapsing.
+We make a clearer and more specific distinction than standard theories, between virtual particles and real particles.
+In this mechanism, the boson is virtual; it has no position, and propagates information by exciting the 'fields' and then collapsing.
 The real particles are fermions, which exist as fermions only at fermion events, but not in-between the events.

 Further, we are more strict about wave-particle duality.
 Bosons are waves, and fermions are particles.
 We can adequately resolve various wave-particle ‘anomalies’ (like slit experiments) using this propagation mechanism, without needing ‘many worlds’ or the less intuitive aspects of the Copenhagen Interpretation.
 Note that we are not being naive about the nature of quantum physics; we are instead finding new ways to describe the unintuitive aspects of it.